bstapleton/chocobot/README.md

 Unlike some(?) dice rollers, this hooks into the random.org API in order to get some more true-randomness to the results.

 Feel free to fork it and adapt to your needs.
 Its very WIP right now, and I don't get a lot of time to work on it extensively.
+Its basically one of my Sunday projects, on the off-chance that I don't have more pressing things to worry about.

 It should be noted also that there are much more comprehensive dice rolling bots available for Discord, and you'll likely have a better time with those!